tl-nguyen/freqtrade-pi/README.md

 cd freqtrade-pi
 ```

 - Modify the `config.yml` file.
-Add username and hostname of your RPI.
+Add username and hostname of your RPI:
 ```
 username: pi
 hostname: 192.168.0.10
 ```

-- Learn more about the fp.sh script
+- Learn more about the fp.sh script:
 ```
 ./fp.sh help
 ```

-- Install docker, pull the freqtrade image from dockerhub and move the ./freqtrade folder into PI home directory using remote_install.sh script
+- Install docker, pull the freqtrade image from dockerhub and move the ./freqtrade folder into RPI home directory:
 ```
 ./fp.sh install
 ```

-- Generate SSH keys so you won't be asked when sending commands to your RPI
+- Generate SSH keys so you won't be asked when sending commands to your RPI:
 ```
 ssh-keygen; ssh-copy-id pi@192.168.0.10
 ```